-NJNG received approximately \$8.8M and \$8.4M during the three six months ended December 31, 2023 March 31, 2024 and 2022, 2023, respectively, in connection with the sale leaseback of its natural gas meters.
+NJNG received approximately \$8.8M and \$8.4M during the six nine months ended March 31, 2024 June 30, 2024 and 2023, respectively, in connection with the sale leaseback of its natural gas meters.
 NJNG utilizes sale leaseback arrangements as a financing mechanism to fund certain of its capital expenditures related to natural gas meters, whereby the physical asset is sold concurrent with an agreement to lease the asset back.
-These agreements include options to renew the lease or repurchase the asset at the end of the term.
+These agreements include options to repurchase the assets sold or renew the lease or repurchase the asset at the end of the term.
 As NJNG retains control of the natural gas meters, these arrangements do not qualify as a sale.
 NJNG uses the financing method to account for the transactions.
 NJNG continues to evaluate this sale leaseback program based on current market conditions.
 Natural gas meters are excluded from the lien on NJNG property under the Mortgage Indenture.

 CEV enters into transactions to sell the commercial solar assets concurrent with agreements to lease the assets back over a period of five to 15 years.
 The Company has concluded that these arrangements do not qualify as a sale for accounting purposes, as the Company retains control of the underlying assets, and are therefore treated as financing obligations, which are typically secured by the renewable energy facility asset and its future cash flows from RECs and energy sales.
 ITCs and other tax benefits associated with these solar projects are transferred to the buyer, if applicable; however, the lease payments are structured so that CEV is compensated for the transfer of the related tax incentives.
 CEV continues to operate the solar assets, including related expenses, and retain the revenue generated from RECs and energy sales, and has the option to renew the lease or repurchase the assets sold at the end of the lease term.
-During the three six months ended December 31, 2023 March 31, 2024 and 2022, 2023, CEV received proceeds of approximately \$24.4M and \$33.2M, \$61.8M, respectively, in connection with the sale leaseback of commercial solar projects.
+During the six nine months ended March 31, 2024 June 30, 2024 and 2023, CEV received proceeds of approximately \$24.4M and \$61.8M, \$163.6M, respectively, in connection with the sale leaseback of commercial solar projects.
 The proceeds received were recognized as a financing obligation on the Unaudited Condensed Consolidated Balance Sheets.